davkk/masters-thesis/typst/main.typ

 == Efficiency influence in 1D vs. 2D

 This section quantifies the influence of efficiency corrections by comparing the unweighted $chi^2$ values between the MC truth and the corrected correlation functions.
 The comparison relies on ROOT's `Chi2Test` method, which calculates the chi-squared per degree of freedom ($chi^2 / "NDF"$) to provide a statistical measure of the goodness of fit between two histograms.
 A lower value typically indicates a better agreement.
 The test compares the full two-dimensional correlation function from the MC truth sample against the uncorrected, 1D-corrected, and 2D-corrected reconstructed distributions.
 As shown in @fig:chisq-comparison, the results demonstrate a consistent and significant improvement when applying two-dimensional corrections.
-For every particle pair analyzed, the $chi^2 / "NDF"$ value reaches its minimum for the 2D-corrected data, providing strong quantitative evidence that this method brings the reconstructed data closest to the MC truth.
+For every particle pair analyzed, the $chi^2 / "NDF"$ value reaches its minimum for the 2D-corrected data.
+This provides a quantitative evidence that this method improves the correspondence of the reconstructed data with the MC truth.

 #figure(
   pdf("../data/chisq_test.pdf", width: 90%),